 Members of the State Superannuation Scheme (SSS) receive favourable treatment in the calculation of concessional contributions.

 If SSS is your only super fund, you cannot exceed the concessional contributions cap.
 That’s because under special regulations applying to defined benefits funds, a SSS member who would otherwise exceed the cap is deemed to be within the cap.
 However, if a SSS member is making any additional concessional contributions to another fund, you should ensure total contributions across all super accounts are within the cap.
 The concessional contribution cap for the 2013/14 financial year is $25,000, unless you were age 59 or older on June 2013, in which case it is $35,000.

 For most members of SSS (retirement age 60) employer concessional contributions are calculated as 6% of superable salary.
 For those with a normal retirement age of 55, employer concessional contributions are calculated at 7.2% of superable salary.
 If you continue to work beyond your normal retirement age, then your employer concessional contributions will be 1.2% of your salary.

 Of course, if you salary sacrifice your member contributions, these will also be counted.

-For example: John is a SSS member earning $120,000 pa with a retirement age of 60.
+For example: John, age 55, is a SSS member earning $120,000 pa with a retirement age of 60.
 His employer concessional contributions are calculated as $120,000 x 6% = $7,200.
 He is also salary sacrificing his member contributions of $20,000 pa.
 While the $7,200 of employer contributions and $20,000 of salary sacrifice contributions to SSS mean John has $27,200 of concessional superannuation contributions, SSS will only report $25,000 of concessional contributions.
-Any other pre-tax superannuation contributions John receives will be subject to excess contributions tax.
+Any other pre-tax superannuation contributions John receives will be excess contributions.

 See our Building Your Wealth page for more information on the concessional contribution caps.